 Five challenges that Open Source can shield you from

-In today's rapidly evolving digital landscape, businesses are increasingly gravitating towards low-code and no-code solutions for their development acceleration and cost efficiency.
+In today's rapidly evolving digital landscape, businesses are increasingly gravitating towards Low code and No code solutions for their development acceleration and cost efficiency.
 Yet, as the allure of these platforms grows, so do the challenges of relying on proprietary systems.
 There are many criteria in line when choosing a no code/low code platform and sometimes, companies can face risks they didn’t think of.

 On the other hand, the Open Source realm stands as a beacon of transparency and community-driven development.
-In this article, we'll delve into the potential risks of not embracing Open Source in the low-code and no-code universe and highlight why it might be the safeguard businesses need in these unpredictable times.
+In this article, we'll delve into the potential risks of not embracing Open Source in the Low code and No code universe and highlight why it might be the safeguard businesses need in these unpredictable times.

 • Vendor Takeover & License Changes: